Atherectomy/Angioplasty of Noncoronary Vessel

 You will most likely be sedated, but not put to sleep.
 A local anesthetic will numb the site where the device will be inserted.

-You will be moved to another room to recover.
+You will be moved to a recovery room where the staff can monitor you.
 Recovery time is minimal.

 Some minor discomfort may accompany the procedure.